dimasfrmnsyh/kpii-test/README.md

 #
-before you run this app make first things that you must do its type: npm i
+before you run this app make sure first things that you must do its type: npm i

 for login :